 Within the past two weeks, Kesha has sued producer Dr. Luke for sexual assault and battery, and now 8+ women are coming forward to discuss their horrific encounters with Jian Ghomeshi.
 While I feel for the victims and wish for them to get the justice they deserve, I feel far more anger and disappointment toward all of us — the bystanders.

-The fact that we allow these things to happen and simply turn a blind eye, often continuing our interactions with these predators as if nothing’s happened, is utterly depressing and disgusting.
+The fact that we allow these things to happen and simply turn a blind eye, often continuing our interactions with these predators as if nothing has happened, is utterly depressing and disgusting.
 The worst part?
-It’s to be expected, and none of it is shocking.
-Statistics show that we’ve all been there in a way or another — we have friends or loved ones who’ve gone through similar things, or we have tried to sweep incidents under the rug, often because “it’s not our business to get involved or comment on the situation,” making victims feel marginalized, lonely and hopeless… when they should feel anything but.
+It is to be expected, and none of it is shocking.
+Statistics show that we have all been there in a way or another — we have friends or loved ones who have gone through similar situations, or we have tried to sweep incidents under the rug, often because “it is not our business to get involved or comment on the situation,” making victims feel marginalized, lonely and hopeless when they should feel anything but.

 Please stand up for your fellow colleague, friend, acquaintance or what-have-you, not only because they are someone’s sister, daughter or mother, but because they are a human being.